haroonalhadisk/video-transcriber-app/Readme.md

 - Restart the application after installing FFmpeg

 **Error: Missing required packages**
-- Run `pip install torch openai-whisper requests instaloader` to install the required packages
+- Run `pip install torch openai-whisper requests instaloader browser_cookie3` to install the required packages
 - Make sure you have a compatible Python version (3.7+)

 **Error: 'Whisper' object has no attribute 'model'**
 - This can happen when transcribing multiple videos in sequence
 - The application has been updated to fix this issue by loading a fresh model for each transcription
 - If you still encounter this error, try restarting the application between transcriptions

+**Instagram Login Issues**
+- For accounts with two-factor authentication (2FA), use the session file method
+- You may need to create a session file from the command line using: `instaloader --login YOUR_USERNAME`
+- If browser cookie login fails, try using username/password method instead

 **Slow Transcription**
 - Try a smaller model size (tiny or base)